eritori/blockhostid/README.md

 **v5** Bug fix

-Fixed bug on Reddit, added some link but the bugs still exist.
+Fixed bug on Reddit.com, added some ip but the bugs still exist.

 ```
 List of bugs: